OscarHChung/Real-Time-Trading-Profitability-Visualization/README.md

  - Excel Spreadsheets data extraction for world cloud generation

 **Notes:**
+ - Old version: new one with C++ and other capabilities not posted
  - Sectors data found using a combination of stock indexes such as the S&P Informational Technology Sector and US Dow Jones Industrial Average